apache/beam-site/src/documentation/sdks/euphoria.md

         .using(p -> p.getKey() + ": " + p.getValue())
         .output();

 // Transform Dataset back to PCollection.
-It can be done in any step of this flow.
+It can be done anytime.
 PCollection<String> outputCollection = output.getPCollection();

 // Now we can again use Beam transformation.
 In this case we save words and their count